tkeffer/weewx-postgresql/README.md

-Adds PostgreSQL support via new driver `user.postgresql`.
+Adds PostgreSQL support via new database driver `user.postgresql`.
 It follows the same weedb interface used by SQLite and MySQL, including transaction and schema helpers.

+At this point, it should be considered a "beta" version.

 ## Requirements

 - Python 3.7 or later.
 - WeeWX 5.3 or later.
-Note that as of 12/24/2025, this version has not been released yet, so you will have to run out of the branch `development` in the WeeWX repository.
+Note that as of 08-Feb-2026, this version has not been released yet, so you will have to run out of the branch `development` in the WeeWX repository.
 See the WeeWX documentation on [running from a git repository](https://www.weewx.com/docs/5.2/quickstarts/git/#install-pre-requisites)